srfalcon5/lawson.cafe/content/page/en-anglais.md

 +++

 ## For English speakers / En anglais
-We are currently unable to provide a correct and accurate translation for any pages.
-Lawson's Cafe are French-speaking and cannot provide support or autre help in English.
-We suggest the use of translation services.
+We are unable currently to provide correct and precise translation for any pages.
+We suggest use the services of translation.